-Chinese Medicine In Portland, ME
+Chinese Medicine in Portland, Maine

 What is Chinese Medicine?

-Customized herbal prescriptions are generally the main therapy in treating acute and chronic internal medicine conditions.
-Drinking an herbal formula individualized to your health concern is a powerful tool to maintain progress and shift illness.
-Additional Chinese medicine techniques used to treat internal conditions include acupuncture, bodywork, cupping, moxibustion, herbal medicine, sound and movement therapy, dietary therapy, and lifestyle coaching.
-Learn more.
+Acupuncture is an effective therapy for treating acute and chronic health conditions, such as difficult-to-treat and stubborn illnesses, digestive disorders, menstrual irregularities, brain fog, and anxiety, to a few.
+At Point Acupuncture, Chinese herbal medicine is often used alongside acupuncture to create a holistic and multi-layered approach to treatment.
+Drinking an herbal formula individualized to your health concern(s) is a powerful tool to maintain progress and shift illness patterns.
+Additional Chinese medicine techniques to treat internal conditions include medical massage, abdominal massage, cupping, moxibustion, sound and movement therapy, dietary therapy, and lifestyle advice.
+Learn more about herbal medicine.

 A Brief History of Chinese Medicine

+Chinese Medicine has its roots in folk and shamanic therapies used during the Shang Dynasty Period (ca. 2100-1600 B.C.).
 Fast forward to the Warring States Period in the Zhou Dynasty (ca. 475-221 B.C.), an era of a brutal war.
 There was a great need for practical solutions in the treatment of injury and illness on the battlefield.
 This shift in necessity revolutionized the approach to medicine.
 The Warring States Period marks the beginning of intellectual reform and a shift of ideas that changed explanations of observable phenomena away from shamanistic viewpoints to a systematic and comprehensive medical framework.
 Medical theories and methods were based on the observation of nature, health, and illness.
 The ancient Chinese had a sophisticated understanding of the natural world and its reflection in the human body.
 As medical theories shifted, scholar physicians began to create classical texts, and a rich history of Chinese medical literature began to emerge.
 The Yellow Emperor’s Inner Classic / The Huang Di Nei Jing - 黃帝內經, one of the principal Chinese medical texts, was compiled in this era.

 Chinese Medicine is one of the oldest professionally practiced medical systems in the world.
-It is a holistic and complete medical system that recognizes the interconnectedness of the body, mind, and spirit.
+It is a holistic and comprehensive medical system that recognizes the interconnectedness of the body, mind, and spirit.
 With a rich history spanning back thousands of years, Chinese Medicine features some of the oldest medical modalities in the world, including bodywork, acupuncture, cupping, moxibustion, herbal medicine, dietary therapy, and movement therapy.
 Chinese medicine treatments may include any combination of these modalities within a single session.
 Treatments are personalized to address each individual’s unique, specific needs.

 Chinese medicine defines health as a dynamic state of balance and harmony within the body, mind, and spirit continuum.
 The ability to adapt as our environment changes allows us to maintain balance throughout life.
 As a tree bends gracefully in the wind, we must remain firmly rooted yet adaptive and resilient.